NJAMHAA's Mission Statement

 NJAMHAA’s mission is to promote the value of its members as the highest quality behavioral healthcare providers for the residents of New Jersey through advocacy and professional development.

-Today, the vast majority of individuals with serious substance use and/or mental health disorders, as well as thousands of other persons with common behavioral problems, live and receive their services in the community.
-The hospital-based and freestanding non-profit behavioral healthcare providers (providers of treatment and support services for individuals who have mental illnesses and\or substance use disorders) that comprise the membership of the New Jersey Association of Mental Health and Addiction Agencies, Inc. (NJAMHAA) are the roots of this community-based system.
-Providing mental health and substance use treatment services to children and adults, regardless of their ability to pay, NJAMHAA’s members are key to the well being of the citizens of New Jersey.
-For more than six decades, NJAMHAA has fostered the growth and vitality of this system.
+Today, the vast majority of individuals with serious mental illnesses and/or substance use disorders (SUD), as well as thousands of other persons with common behavioral problems, live and receive their services in the community.
+The hospital-based and freestanding behavioral healthcare providers (providers of treatment and support services for individuals who have mental illnesses and/or SUD) that comprise the membership of the New Jersey Association of Mental Health and Addiction Agencies, Inc. (NJAMHAA) are the roots of this community-based system.
+Providing mental health and SUD treatment services to children and adults, regardless of their ability to pay, NJAMHAA’s members is key to the well being of the residents of New Jersey.
+For more than seven decades, NJAMHAA has fostered the growth and vitality of this system.
 Through advocacy, education, training, mutual support, development of key partnerships and a variety of services, NJAMHAA assists agencies committed to improving the availability and quality of behavioral health services throughout the state.

-NJAMHAA is comprised of the leading mental healthcare and substance use treatment providers who treat New Jersey residents with mental illness, addictions or co-occurring disorders, as well as the families of these individuals.
-Our membership represents organizations in every county and almost every community statewide - nearly 98 percent of the behavioral healthcare market in New Jersey.
-In aggregate, our members help 500,000 children and adults with mental illness and addiction issues and employ 61,000 members of the state's workforce.
+NJAMHAA is comprised of the leading mental healthcare and SUD treatment providers who treat New Jersey residents with either or both of these health conditions, as well as their families.
+Our membership represents organizations in every county and almost every community statewide.
+In aggregate, our members help 500,000 children and adults with mental illness and SUD issues and employ 61,000 members of the state's workforce.

-Although we continue to evolve, one thing always remains constant: Our commitment to providers, individual receiving services and their families and our efforts help to improve the lives of individuals with mental illness and/or addictions.
+Although we continue to evolve, one thing always remains constant: Our commitment to providers, individuals receiving services and their families, and our efforts help to improve their lives.

 Our presence is highly visible to policy makers and state and federal legislators on a consistent basis.
 NJAMHAA has access to key contacts in Trenton and in the nation's capital and our influence is extensive.
 Because of the large and comprehensive constituency of provider organizations we represent, NJAMHAA is a highly respected voice for the industry.
 Known for our persistence and perseverance, we are relentless and successful in our advocacy efforts on behalf of our members, and the individuals and families they serve.